The beast within you

+Which works of art from the KMSKA collection inspire artists today?
+And why?
 Tom Liekens (1977) creates monumental works that centre on an anthropomorphized nature.
-He is curating a print exhibition this autumn at the Jakob Smits Museum in Mol and a solo exhibition of new work is due to open at Galerie De Zwarte Panter in Antwerp in November.
+He curated a print exhibition this autumn at the Jakob Smits Museum in Mol and had a solo exhibition of new work at Galerie De Zwarte Panter in Antwerp in November.

 ‘All my works start out as prints: I etch my designs straight out – they’re the blueprints for my paintings.
 I also make large collages of woodcuts, which I combine with engravings and structure prints.
 I’ve developed a unique process for myself, which allows me to work graphically but on a monumental scale.
 I often do a woodcut version of a painting or vice versa.
 That variety is something I need.
 When I’ve been painting for a while, it’s good for me to focus on printmaking.
 And when I’ve made so many woodcuts that it feels like my arm is about to drop off, I feel like painting again.’

 You studied painting at the academy but taught yourself printmaking.

 ‘The Frans Masereel Centre (meeting place for printmakers–WM) invited me to do a residency.
 I literally printed the woods around the centre: inking up tree bark, running branches through the etching press, that kind of thing.
 I took all those prints and made big collages with them, in which I reconstructed the woods outside.
 That’s where I got the taste for it.
 I then started making woodcuts.
 The fact that I wasn’t too skilled at the technique at that point made it interesting.
 All I knew was that what you cut away turns out white, and what you leave behind prints black.
 I had to find my way again, fight a new battle.
 I’ve been doing it so long now, though, that I’m as adept at printmaking as I am at painting.
 My signature style in the two techniques is slightly different, but equally strong.’